Microservices Idempotent Consumer Pattern in Java: Ensuring Reliable Message Processing

 Main Application - Running the Idempotent Consumer Example

-In the main application, we demonstrate how the RequestService
+Here, we demonstrate how RequestService

 Request req = requestService.create(UUID.randomUUID());